omniauth/omniauth_openid_connect/README.md

   this is not in the protocol specifications.
 In those cases, the `send_scope_to_token_endpoint` property can be used to add the attribute to the token request.
 Initial value is `true`, which means that the scope attribute is included by default.
+  * PKCE flow is supported, simple set the PKCE option to true.
+Use the PKCE verifier and/or PKCE options settings to customise.

 For the full low down on OpenID Connect, please check out [the spec](http://openid.net/specs/openid-connect-core-1_0.html).